How to Manage Workload Distribution in IT Teams After Retrenchment

 Real-World Examples

-- IBM redistributed staff internally to retain skills and productivity after restructuring (MIT Study, 1993).
+- IBM: Shifted staff internally to keep skills and productivity after restructuring.

-- Sun Life Financial trained remaining IT staff and outsourced non-core work, improving efficiency post-retrenchment (Gartner, 2023).
+- Sun Life Financial: Trained remaining IT staff and outsourced less important work, improving efficiency.

 Future Outlook

-The IT workforce is shifting toward lean, multi-skilled teams supported by automation and AI.
-Organisations that treat workload distribution as a strategic opportunity, rather than a short-term cost-saving measure, will:
+The IT workforce is changing.
+Teams are becoming smaller, more skilled, and supported by automation and AI.
+Companies that treat workload distribution as a smart strategy, not just a cost-saving move, will:

-- Build a flexible model that adapts to evolving business needs.
+- Build flexible teams that can adapt to changing business needs.

 Actionable Takeaways